07th-mod/Higurashi_Installer_WPF/README.md

+# WARNING: This repo is no longer used!
+Please visit the new installer repo at https://github.com/07th-mod/python-patcher

 ## Read me first!

 If you want to download the installer, go to the [Releases Page](https://github.com/07th-mod/Higurashi_Installer_WPF/releases), and grab the latest installer.